Emergency Preparedness Week

-Emergency Preparedness Week is May 5 to 11 in 2024, and is a great time to learn about getting prepared for emergencies.
+Emergency Preparedness Week (EP Week) is May 4 to 10 in 2025 and is a great time to learn about getting prepared for emergencies.
+More information about this year’s EP Week will be announced soon.

 Technology is used in many ways to help us mitigate, prepare for, respond to and recover from emergencies.
 Examples include: